autoNumeric/autoNumeric/README.md

 autoNumeric is an [MIT](http://opensource.org/licenses/MIT)-licensed open source project, and its authors are credited in [AUTHORS](https://github.com/autoNumeric/autoNumeric/blob/next/AUTHORS).

 ## Support
-We'd like to thank [JetBrains](https://www.jetbrains.com/) supporting us by providing an open-source licence of their tools.
+We'd like to thank [JetBrains](https://www.jetbrains.com/) for supporting us by providing an open-source licence of their tools.

 ****